-Lessons learned from studying 4,000+ YC Companies.
+Lessons learned from 4,000+ YC Companies.

 By most standards, getting into YC represents a success: the admission rate is less than 1%, it invests a significant amount of capital often pre-revenue, and you become a member of an exclusive group that includes the founders of Airbnb, Dropbox, and DoorDash.
 For the analysis, I used an LLM to embed the companies' value propositions in a vector space, ran a clustering algorithm on top of the embeddings, manually analyzed the results, and used ChatGPT to edit the draft.
 The conclusions are surprisingly elegant and powerful.